 Jimmy Cross helps in the search and watches his men.
-He sees a young soldier (this is presumably Tim, but O'Brien has chosen to tell this story in the third person) standing off by himself, shaking, in his own world.
+He sees a young soldier (this is presumably O'Brien, but O'Brien has chosen to tell this story in the third person) standing off by himself, shaking, in his own world.

-Jimmy thinks about Kiowa's death, and how Kiowa, a brave and decent kid, absolutely didn't deserve to die in a field of sewage.
+Cross thinks about Kiowa's death, and how Kiowa, a brave and decent kid, absolutely didn't deserve to die in a field of sewage.

 He thinks about what he's going to write to Kiowa's father, and how he shouldn't mention the sewage field.

 Azar, of course, is cracking jokes about how Kiowa drowned in poop.
 Bowker tells him to shut up, but Azar, being Azar, just keeps making horrible puns.
 They still haven't found the body.

 Halfway across the field, Mitchell Sanders finds Kiowa's rucksack.
 When Bowker wants to tell Cross that they found it, Sanders says no. He blames Cross for deciding to camp in a latrine.
 Bowker points out that none of them knew the field was the village toilet until it was too late.

 Cross has finished writing the letter to Kiowa's father (in his head, anyway).
 He wishes he were playing golf.
 He wishes that he weren't the one in charge.
 He'd signed up to be an officer without really thinking about what it meant.